Metric-induced non-Hermitian physics: Conformally flat coordinates

-Single particle Hamiltonians can be discretized\cite{susskind_lattice_1977} on a lattice $x=na$ by substituting the spatial derivatives with finite differences $\partial_1\psi\approx \frac1{2a}(\psi_{n+1}-\psi_{n-1})$.
-This approach, however, leads to a nonhermitian lattice Hamiltonian unless one imposes the hermiticity by hand using $\psi^\dag H\psi\to (H\psi)^\dag \psi+\psi^\dag H\psi$ [see, e.g., Eq.
-(15) in Ref.~\onlinecite{boada_dirac_2011}].
-Here, one can use more conveniently
+Single particle Hamiltonians can be discretized~\cite{susskind_lattice_1977} on a lattice $x=na$ by substituting the spatial derivatives with finite differences $\partial_1\psi\approx \frac1{2a}(\psi_{n+1}-\psi_{n-1})$.
+However, this approach leads to non-Hermitian lattice Hamiltonians even for time-independent coordinates (see \cref{app:alternativeregularization}), unless one imposes hermiticity by hand using $\psi^\dag H\psi\to (H\psi)^\dag \psi+\psi^\dag H\psi$ (see, e.g., Eq.
+(15) in Ref.~\cite{boada_dirac_2011}).
+Here, we can use more conveniently~\cite{marra_gauge_2025}

-with $\alpha_{n}=\alpha(na)$ and $\psi_{n}=\psi(na)$ in \cref{eq:ContinuumHamiltonian}, yielding
+with $\Omega_n=\Omega(na,t)$ and $\psi_n=\psi(na,t)$ in \cref{eq:conformallyflathamiltonian}, yielding